thewtex/thesis/introduction/background_and_significance.rst

 infiltration, the presence of matrix metalloproteinase-9 (MMP-9), and the presence of inflammation.
 Macrophage infiltration plays a role in plaque formation along with indicating an acute inflammatory response [Wasserman2002,Lendon1991]_.
-Buildup of lipids initiates inside macrophages that distend until they cannot escape into the circulation, forming 'foam cells', and eventually lipid crystals.
+Buildup of lipid initiates inside macrophages that then distend until they cannot escape into the circulation, forming 'foam cells', and eventually lipid crystals.
 Macrophages secrete proteolytic enzymes that weaken the extracellular matrix.
 MMP-9 functions as an enzyme that breaks down the extracellular matrix [Loftus2000]_.